Gurman-M/personal-website-backend/README.md

 This project aims to host my personal website on AWS.
 The idea for this project is based off the [Cloud Resume Challenge](https://cloudresumechallenge.dev/).
 The goal was to build and deploy a resume website using real cloud services while learning about CI/CD, infrastructure as code, serverless functions, and more.

 NOTE: All infrastructure related to this project has been deleted and the AWS account has been closed.
 This code is for educational/demo purposes only.
+A video demo of this project can be found here: https://www.youtube.com/watch?v=ZbmAlki0HR8.

 ## Tech Stack and Cloud Services Used